DUAL MBA DEGREE PROGRAMS

 - JD/MBA - The University of Oklahoma's dual Juris Doctor/Master of Business Administration degree is designed to provide professionals with legal training and managerial skills to achieve high levels of career success in an increasingly complex world.
 With the benefit of the degrees from two of Oklahoma's top programs, JD/MBA graduates go on to be corporate lawyers and run their own law firms and businesses.

 The JD/MBA program is a four-year program at OU.
 Students typically complete one full year of MBA coursework, and the remaining three years are spent at the law school, additionally taking a few remaining MBA courses in those three years as they fit a student’s schedule.
-In the dual program, students can use nine hours of law coursework toward their MBA electives requirement, and ten hours of MBA coursework toward their law requirements, saving a total of 19 hours compared with completing the JD and MBA degrees separately.
+In the dual program, students can use twelve hours of law coursework toward their MBA electives requirement, and ten hours of MBA coursework toward their law requirements, saving a total of 22 hours compared with completing the JD and MBA degrees separately.
 Persons interested in pursuing the dual JD/ MBA program must make regular application for admission to and be accepted by both the College of Law and the MBA Program.

 - B.S. in IE/MBA - This program provides an accelerated track for undergraduate Industrial Engineering students who want to pursue an MBA.
-This dual degree is referred to the 3-2 program,which is designed for Industrial Engineering students with managerial skills.
+This dual degree is referred to the 3-2 program,which is designed for Industrial Systems Engineering students with managerial skills.
 Students apply for the joint program their junior year of undergraduate studies.
 View curriculum information (pdf).

 - B.S. in PE/MBA - This five-year program provides an accelerated track for undergraduate Petroleum Engineering students who want to pursue an MBA.
 Students apply for the joint program in their junior year of undergraduate studies.
 View curriculum information (pdf).